 Where can I see the rules of the road for the Express Lanes?

-What’s the lane reversal schedule for the 95 Express Lanes?
+What’s the lane reversal schedule for the 95 and 395 Express Lanes?

-How do I read the digital signs above the 95 Express Lanes?
+How do I read the digital signs above the 95 and 395 Express Lanes?

 These signs help manage traffic if something is wrong on the road ahead.
 If there is a green arrow above your lane, you’re good to go.
 A red X above your lane means you should change lanes.
 Drive the speed posted on the digital speed limit sign if it’s different from the regular speed of 65.
 The speed limit may be lower to help get customers safety around an accident down the road.